-The Investigator ESSplex SE QS Kit uses a six color setup with fluorescence-labeled primers with the following dyes 6-FAM[TM], BTG, BTY and BTR plus the BTO labeled size standard.
-All of the electropherograms shown were generated on an Applied Biosystems 3500 Genetic

-Analyzer, with the standard conditions specified in the Investigator ESSplex SE QS Kit Handbook.
+The Investigator 24plex QS Kit uses a six color setup with fluorescence-labeled primers with the following dyes 6-FAM[TM], BTG, BTY, BTR2, and BTP plus the BTO labeled size standard.
+All of the electropherograms shown were generated on an Applied Biosystems 3500 Genetic Analyzer, with the standard conditions specified in the Investigator 24plex QS Kit Handbook.
+Further genetic analyzers that are equiped to analyze a six color setup, for example, an upgraded Applied Biosystems 3130[TM] Genetic Analyzer, have not been validated yet.

-Several Applied Biosystems 3500 Genetic Analyzers and the Applied Biosystems 3130 Genetic Analyzer at different locations were tested, in order to demonstrate the robustness of the Investigator ESSplex SE QS Kit.
-The data shown in Figure 8 were generated at three different sites using aliquots of the same PCR products.
-500 pg of control DNA 9948 and control DNA QHID-1 were each amplified in duplicate.
+Several Applied Biosystems 3500 Genetic Analyzers at different locations were tested in order to demonstrate the robustness of the Investigator 24plex QS Kit.
+The data shown in Figure 8 was generated at three different sites using aliquots of the same PCR products.
+Duplicate amplification of 500 pg control DNA XY5 and control DNA XY13 was performed.
 The reaction took place under standard conditions.